HOpE Present Program Focus

 HOpE programme has two parts:

-b) CONDITIONAL MICRO LOAN.
+b) CONDITIONAL MICRO FINANCE (MFi).
+Or, interchangeably is also called “Benefit-MFi.
 The idea is to give incentives to the family of our students so that their going back to school – most of the time, at the expense of family income reduction – would be supported by their parents.
 We work with low-income communities starting with the mothers of our students as the main target.
 We only offer microcredit to female micro-entrepreneurs, who are the dominant retail channel to poor area and encourage long-term entrepreneurship.

 This micro-loans is a non-commercial fund generating activity whereas majority of the funds raised is reinvested for the sustainability of the education program at HoLD.
 Thus, HOpE’s micro-loan activity is a means to an end, that is: education for all.